-In case you’re wondering, scar is about five inches wide and seven or so inches below my belly button.
+If you’re wondering, my scar is about five inches wide and seven or so inches below my belly button.
 It’s a proud reminder of what my body sacrificed to bring our son into this world.

 Your ultimate c-section recovery kit list